moelholm/sls-with-cdk/README.md

 This code is based on _Typescript_

 ## Background
-My impression is that many developers tend to use ADMIN privileged AWS IAM users for working with serverless technologies.
+My impression is that many developers tend to use admin privileged AWS IAM users (😱) for working with serverless technologies.
 Simply because it is the easy way and "it just works".

 This project doesn't do that.
 Instead it attempts to apply the _principle of least privilege_: It uses AWS (IAM) groups granted only permissions with the least privileges necessary in order to work.
 Where possible, it also attempts to scope the permissions to the most specific AWS resources necessary.

+Examine this repository, because:

+- You want to see what permissions _serverless framework_ requires.
+Then use this as inspiration for configuring it in your own project

+- You want to see what infrastructure code with AWS CDK looks like.

 _It is possible to narrow the privileges a bit more (for S3 for example).
 Ping me on Twitter/Email if you have some ideas for improving this.
-Or better yet; create a PR. _
+Or better yet; create a PR._

 ## About the code

 ### Serverless framework application code

-About the files:

 - `./hello-handler.py` and `./hello2-handler.py` - these are 2 x "Hello World"(ish) AWS Lambda
 functions